-Alpha Index

-This technique is a measure of connectivity which evaluates the number of cycles in comparison with the maximum number of cycles.
+Alpha Index as a technique that measures connectivity evaluates the number of cycles in comparison with the maximum number of cycles.
 The higher the alpha index, the more a network is connected.
 Trees and simple networks will have a value of 0.
 A value of 1 indicates a completely connected network.
 It measures the level of connectivity independently of the number of nodes.
 It is very rare that a network will have an alpha value of 1, because this would imply very serious redundancies.
 This index is also called Meshedness Coefficient in the literature on planar networks.
+Its formula is as follows